• м.Чернівці, вул. Руська, 185-В

 In modern medicine there are different types of hip joints and methods of their fixation.
 There are two distinct approaches to performing this surgery according to the method of prosthesis fixation: cemented and cementless.
 Cemented fixation; where elements of the joint are secured by special bone cement.
 During the cementless fixation the bone grows into the porous surface of the artificial joint.

-DoctorNameSpecialityWork time (Thursday)
+DoctorNameSpecialityWork time (Saturday)

 Окрім Ілля ІллічТравматологія та ортопедія -